-- · Each executive officer's level of responsibility; - Each executive officer's contributions to Snap-on's financial results; - · Retention considerations; and - The practices of companies in the Market.
+- · Each participant's level of responsibility; - Each participant's contributions to Snap-on's financial results; - · Retention considerations; and - · The practices of companies in the Market.

 The Committee believes that using Company stock for a significant portion of these awards provides executive officers with an additional potential equity stake in the Company and helps further align the interests of the executive officers with those of our shareholders.